Cam-4587/Portfolio-3-Weather-App/README.md

 The option to clear the console at the end of each data output has data validation making sure that if don't input a yes or no value or leave the input blank then the user user will be asked again to input either yes or no.

 ![Data validation clearing the console](/assets/images/console_clear_data_validation.png)

-### **Option to print out co-ordinates for inputed city**
-Within the Python code there are commented out sections in all four choices giving devlopers the option to print out the latitude and longitude for any of the 4 choices which can be used for cross checking their inputs to see if the data being outputed is from the city they intended to look up.

 ### **Python data validation**